seperot/sepe-devblog/src/pages/making-wear-os/index.md

 <uses-permission android:name="android.permission.FOREGROUND_SERVICE" />
 ```

-Slightly less important is location services, Turtle wear needs this information to get weather data for your location
+Slightly less important is location services, Turtle wear needs this information to get weather data for your location.
 ```xml
 <uses-permission android:name="android.permission.ACCESS_COARSE_LOCATION" />
 <uses-permission android:name="android.permission.ACCESS_FINE_LOCATION" />
 ```

-For our CanvasWatchFaceService, we need to declare it specifically as a watch face.
-So we start by flagging it as a service and giving it a specific Bind Wallpaper permission
+For the CanvasWatchFaceService, it need to be declared specifically as a watch face.
+So we start by flagging it as a service and giving it the Bind Wallpaper permission.

 ```xml
 <service